Ecological Blockchain Consensus

 An energy saving blockchain by using cooperation instead of competition

 Proof-of-Cooperation is the unique consensus algorithm developed for FairCoin.
-In contrast to other cryptocurrencies and starting in 2017, FairCoin does not use any mining or minting functionality any more, which are both competitive systems.
+In contrast to other cryptocurrencies and starting on July 18th, 2017, FairCoin does not use any mining or minting functionality any more, which are both competitive systems.
 Block generation is instead performed by so-called certified validation nodes that cooperate to secure the FairCoin blockchain.

 In the blockchain value can be transferred without the need of a central authority.
 Transactions are validated by all participating nodes which follow the same consensus rules and thus maintain the integrity of the blockchain, which is the common and immutable database for all transactions.
 Two technical methods are widely used to prevent fraud like double-spending: